 2. Cleanup and Development

 This phase typically involves environmental cleanup, securing permits, financing, and construction.
 Based on the assessment activities, the Brownfield cleanup process will remedy contamination on-site and any potential contamination that has migrated off-site.
-Once the land has been successfully removed of contamination, development can commence.
+Once the land is successfully removed of contamination, development can commence.

 During the management phase, the developer must ensure that ongoing maintenance, as specified under the assessment plan, are continued to maintain the site’s safety and integrity.